LOST AND FOUND

 He carefully moved away some bigger objects that were covering it.
 He could see now that it was some kind of a cup stuck in the ground.
 Zac started digging around it until it would loosen up.

 “Just a moment, this is not a cup, it’s a Genie’s lamp!” he shouted aloud when suddenly he heard voices approaching.
 He quickly picked the strange cup and left the junkyard through a hole in the fencing.
 I thought they weren’t real, Zac thought to himself as he ran away from the junkyard.
 But maybe it’s just a replica…, he continued thinking about the object he just found.
 Is it actually made of gold?
-It’s kinda heavy… Zac almost reached the house when he saw his sister buying an ice-cream from the ice-cream car in front of their house.
+It’s kinda heavy… Zac almost reached the house when he saw his sister buying an ice-cream from the ice-cream truck in front of their house.

 She can’t see me, Zac thought to himself but the very moment Elisabeth turned in his direction.